 - 7. There are a limited number of healthcare providers covered by claimant's private insurance and Medi-Cal.
-Claimant's choice of healthcare providers is further limited because of where he resides; most of the doctors covered under UCLA Medical Group are located in the Westwood area of Los Angeles, which is approximately 30 miles from his home.
+Claimant's choice of healthcare providers is further restricted because of where he lives; most of the doctors covered under UCLA Medical Group are located in the Westwood area of Los Angeles, which is approximately 30 miles from his home.
 As a result, it is difficult to locate healthcare providers that are both covered by claimant's private insurance and Medi-Cal as well as geographically convenient. - 8.
-Claimant attends school in the Newhall School District (District).
-As of fall 2022, he was in a mainstream classroom but has an Individual Education Plan (IEP).
-At school, according to his 2022 Progress Report, claimant receives occupational and speech therapy, as well as counseling.
-(Exhibit 11, p.
-A144.).
-Per the 2022 Progress Report, parents informed NLACRC claimant receives CBT once a week with Dr. Apelian, who focuses on claimant's behaviors and addresses his anger and aggression.
-(Id., pp. A143, A144.)
-Claimant's parents indicated they were not interested in Applied Behavior Analytics (ABA) therapy for claimant.
+As reported in claimant's most recent Individual Program Plan (IPP), dated August 26, 2022, claimant attended high school online in the Newhall School District (District) where he took non-special education classes and also took online college courses.
+(Exhibit 12.)
+It was not made known in the record whether he has since graduated.
+Per the 2022 IPP, parents informed NLACRC claimant receives CBT once a week with Dr. Apelian, who focuses on claimant's rigidity.
 (Id., p.
-A145.) - 9.
+154.)
+According to the 2022 IPP, claimant's outbursts have been reduced as a result of the therapy.
+(Id., p.
+A150.)
+Although the NLACRC Position Statement indicates claimant has an Individualized Education Plan (IEP), the IPP does not refer to an IEP, and no IEP was admitted into evidence. - 9.
 According to Mother, Dr. Apelian specializes in autism and is a "critical support" to claimant and his family.
 Dr. Apelian is available to the family, 24 hours a day, seven days a week.
 She also treats two of claimant's brothers, both of whom are regional center consumers.
-Mother also explained the District's counseling was not sufficient for claimant because it focuses on academics and does not include CBT.
-Mother has found CBT to be more effective for her children than ABA therapy.
+Mother believes Dr. Apelian's therapy has been particularly helpful for Brandon because she has helped him avoid escalating situations impacting his own and the family's safety.
+Mother has found CBT to be more effective for her children than Applied Behavior Analysis (ABA) therapy.